 Annual Targets Performance

 To assess the sustainability impact at each stage of product value chain In FY2024, we strengthened our commitment to sustainability by continuing to engage suppliers based on environmental criteria, updating our Supplier Code of Conduct and ensuring it was acknowledged by key suppliers.
 We also achieved a 51.3% reduction in our total Scope 1 and 2 emissions, and attained a 78.7% recycling rate for waste generated.
-Additionally, we expanded our data collection efforts to enhance the monitoring of our Scop 3 emissions across 10 categories. , updating our Supplier d by key suppliers.
-We 1 and 2 emissions, ated.
-Additionally, we
+Additionally, we expanded our data collection efforts to enhance the monitoring of our Scope 3 emissions across 10 categories.

-To increase recycled material content used ed Percentage of Recycled Input Materials aterials
+To increase recycled material content used Percentage of Recycled Input Materials

 FY2022 FY2023 FY2024

 3.2% 2.3% 2.5%